Harry von Zell: Television

-During the 1958-59 television season, von Zell continued working with George Burns on his short-lived 25-week NBC sitcom, The George Burns Show.
+During the 1958–59 television season, Von Zell continued working with George Burns on his short-lived 25-week NBC sitcom, The George Burns Show.
 That same year, he wrote the teleplays for four episodes of NBC's Wagon Train, appearing in one of them.
-In 1959 he joined comedian George Gobel, announcing for his single-season half-hour program on CBS.

-During 1960 and 1961, von Zell appeared in five episodes of the television series Bachelor Father as Frank Curtis, a good friend of Bentley Gregg (played by John Forsythe).
+In 1959, he joined comedian George Gobel, announcing his single-season half-hour program on CBS.
+During 1960–61, he appeared in five episodes of the television series Bachelor Father as Frank Curtis, a good friend of Bentley Gregg (played by John Forsythe).